-Exemplary-A (80-100%) Limited-D (0-49%) (Adapted from Alberta programs of study) Learning goals are met in an astute and comprehensive way.
-Assignments are well Learning goals are met in a practical and thorough way.
-Assignments are Learning goals are met in an appropriate and reasonable way.
-Assignments are Student has demonstrated insufficient performance in relation to learner crafted, organized in a purposeful fashion, and demonstrate attention to precise details. complete, organized in a competent fashion, and demonstrate attention to relevant details. generally complete, organized in an acceptable fashion, and demonstrate attention to predictable details. outcomes.
+Exemplary-A (80-100%) Proficient-B (65-79%) Adequate-C (50-64%) Limited-D (0-49%) (Adapted from Alber ta programs of study) Learning goals are met in an astute and comprehensive way.
+Learning goals are met in a practical and thorough way.
+Learning goals are met in an appropriate and reasonable way.
+Student has demonstrated insufficient performance in Assignments are well crafted, organized in a purposeful fashion, and demonstrate attention to precise details.
+Assignments are complete, organized in a competent fashion, and demonstrate attention to relevant details.
+Assignments are generally complete, organized in an acceptable fashion, and demonstrate attention to predictable details. relation to learner outcomes.
 Demonstrates an in-depth understanding and degree of skill on summative assessments.
 Demonstrates a substantial understanding and degree of skill on summative assessments.
 Demonstrates a satisfactory understanding and degree of skill on summative assessments.
 Has assembled an in-depth understanding of the concepts, generalizations and skills fundamental to the program.
 Has assembled a thorough understanding of the concepts, generalizations and skills fundamental to the program.
 Has assembled a basic understanding of the concepts, generalizations and skills fundamental to the program.